cityuCompuNeuroLab/cityuCompuNeuroLab.github.io/README.md

 ## click [here](https://cityucompuneurolab.github.io) to visit our home page.
 ### How to contribute (only for internal lab members)?

-Please specify your request in `request.md`.
+Please specify your request in `request.md` and don't edit the main brach directly.